tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>Are there any commitment-based discounts?</b></summary>
 All current accounts (as of January 3, 2024) will be given a lifetime pricing discount.
 We also offer discounts based on volume and commitment level.
-For more information on discounts at Tembo, contact us at [support@tembo.io](mailto:support@tembo.io)
+For more information on discounts at Tembo, contact us at <a href="mailto:support@tembo.io">support@tembo.io</a>
 </details>

 <details>
 <summary><b>Do you offer discounts for startups or non-profits?</b></summary>
 At this point, we do not have a formal program of discounts for startups or nonprofit organizations.
 However, we sometimes provide discounts depending on the specific project or use case.
-Send us a description of your project and use case to [support@tembo.io](mailto:support@tembo.io) and we’ll get back to you as quickly as possible.
+Send us a description of your project and use case to <a href="mailto:support@tembo.io">support@tembo.io</a> and we’ll get back to you as quickly as possible.
 </details>